chika-games/RPG-Maker-Specifications/src/external/lsd.md

 # LCF Save Data File Specification
 ## Introduction
-LCF Save Data (LSD) files are used to store save data for RPG Maker 2000/2003 (RM2k/3) games.
+LCF Save Data (LSD) files are used to store save data for RM2k/3 games.

-LSD files use a tag-based format similar to the one used in e.g. Adobe SWF files.
-This allows for easy reading and writing.
+These files are always stored within the same directory as the RM2k/3 Runtime (i.e. `RPG_RT.exe`).

-These files are typically stored within the same directory as the game's executable file (`RPG_RT.exe`).
+This file is only used in the RM2k/3 Runtimes.

 ## LCF Save Data File Structure
 LMT files are stored in binary format.